DEFRA/defra-map/docs/api.md

 The **Flood Map** is a customizable mapping interface, designed for specific use cases and with a focus on accessibiity.
 It is provided as a high-level API that works in conjunction with the MapLibre API.

 The `FloodMap` object represents an instance of a flood map on your page.
-It provides methods and properties that allow you to programmatically modify the flood map and trigger events as users interact with it.
+It provides methods and properties that allow you to programmatically modify the map and trigger events as users interact with it.

 You create an instance of a `FloodMap` by specifying a `container`, map `options`, and an optional `callback` in the constructor.
-The Flood Map is then initialized on the page and returns an instance of a `FloodMap` object.
+A Flood Map is then initialized on the page and returns an instance of a `FloodMap` object.

 ## Constructor